 Samples will be collected in accordance with the Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York (NYSDOH October 2006).
-Nine soil vapor probes will be installed to approximately 6 to 7 ft bgs (approximately one and two feet above the groundwater interface previously encountered at approximately 8 ft bgs).
+Six soil vapor probes will be installed to the anticipated development depth, approximately 12 to 14 ft bgs.
 The vapor implants will be installed with a direct-push drilling rig (e.g., Geoprobe®) to advance a stainless-steel probe to the desired sample depth.
-Seal integrity will be verified with a tracer gas (helium) test and one to three volumes of air will be purged from the implant prior to sample collection.
-Sampling will occur for the duration of two (2) hours.
+Sampling will occur for the duration of two hours.

-Samples will be collected in appropriately sized Summa canisters that have been certified clean by the laboratory and samples will be analyzed by using USEPA Method TO-15.
+Samples will be collected in appropriately sized Summa canisters that have been certified clean by the laboratory, and samples will be analyzed by using USEPA Method TO-15.
 Flow rate for both purging and sampling will not exceed 0.2 L/min.
-Field personnel will record Summa canister and flow controller identification numbers, sample date, sample start time, sample start vacuum, sample end time and sample end vacuum.
-Sample end vacuum will be between 5 to 8 inches mercury.
 Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix B.

-3.6 PROPOSED SAMPLING RATIONALE
+3.7 PROPOSED SAMPLING RATIONALE

-Haley & Aldrich has proposed the sampling plan described herein and as shown on Figure 3 in consideration of data generated during the Phase II performed in June 2020 as well as observations made during a site inspection on 23 February 2021.
+Haley & Aldrich has proposed the sample plan described herein and as shown in Figure 2, in consideration of the data generated during the previous investigations conducted at the Site.